 Take the time, which in all honesty should take you less than 2 minutes to complete, to make the bed look nice and freshly made.
 Don’t just yank the covers up and leave your bed a wrinkled mess.

-Pull up the covers, place the comforter properly in place and even put those decorative throw pillows your husband chucks off the bed nicely in place.
+Pull up the covers, place the comforter properly in place and even put those decorative throw pillows your husband chucks off the bed nicely into place.

 Now, if you step back can you see how this one little task has instantaneously transformed your bedroom?